asyncapi/bindings/anypointmq/README.md

 ## AsyncAPI considerations

-This specification binding builds on the use of the `anypointmq` protocol within the AsyncAPI specification to allow connections to Anypoint MQ messaging brokers to be defined within the server object.
+This specification binding uses the `anypointmq` protocol in AsyncAPI documents to allow connections to Anypoint MQ messaging brokers to be defined within the `server` object.

 AsyncAPI Object Fixed Field Name | Reserved Value for Anypoint MQ Protocol | Description
 ---|:---|:---